Reference

 in that interval.

-can either be a nanoduration
+start and end can either be a nanoduration or a nanoperiod.
+If one of

-needs to be defined in order to give
+the two is a nanoperiod then tz needs to be defined in order to give

 meaning to the interval.

-controls which value will be picked out of
+The argument method controls which value will be picked out of

-for a given value of to
+from for a given value of to and can have the values:

 - closest: pick the observation that is closest to the time

-to be the closed interval[t - start; t + end]
+tinto; note that this method will considerito be the closed interval[t - start; t + end] - count: count the number of observation in

-- min: pick the obervation with the smallest value
+fromthat fall ini - min: pick the obervation with the smallest value

 - max: pick the obervation with the largest value